DorArlaki/admin-commands/Active Directory Management/Windows_Update_Troubleshooting/Windows_Update_Troubleshooting.md

 ```
 Executing this command will launch the Windows Update Troubleshooter, which can identify and fix common issues with Windows updates.

-3.Delete the SoftwareDistribution folder:
+3. Delete the SoftwareDistribution folder:
 ```bash
 rd /s /q %SystemRoot%\SoftwareDistribution
 ```
 This command will remove the SoftwareDistribution folder, which sometimes gets corrupted and causes update failures.
 Deleting it allows Windows to recreate the folder and download fresh update files.

-4.Start the Windows Update service:
+4. Start the Windows Update service:
 ```bash
 net start wuauserv
 ```